Git experience in Visual Studio

 You can choose to create a local-only Git repository by using the Local only option.
-Or, you can link your repository with any existing empty remote repository on any other Git provider by using the Existing remote option.
+Or, you can link your local project with an existing empty remote repository on Azure DevOps or any other Git provider by using the Existing Remote option.

 Clone an existing Git repository

 Visual Studio includes a straightforward clone experience.
 If you know the URL of the repository that you would like to clone, you can paste the URL in the Repository location section and then choose the disk location you would like Visual Studio to clone to.